 - Imaging studies, such as ultrasound, X-ray, CT scan or MRI scan.

 - In the majority of cases, the diagnosis of Crohn’s disease is made by means of an internal exploratory examination (endoscopy).
 This way, the doctor can view the inside of the intestine.
 During an endoscopy, a piece of tissue can be taken from the intestinal wall (biopsy).
-This tissue sample is analyzed under the microscope.
+This tissue sample is then analyzed under the microscope.

 The treatment of Crohn’s disease basically includes medication.
 Although drugs cannot cure Crohn’s disease, the treatment will usually ensure a reduction of symptoms and the inhibition of the inflammation.
 The medicines can also prevent the emergence of new infections.
 Some people are due to medication even (almost) free of symptoms.
-The following groups of medications are prescribed for Crohn’s disease: anti-inflammatories, immunosuppressive drugs (immunosuppressants), TNF blockers, antibiotics and diarrhea inhibitors.
+The following groups of medications are prescribed for Crohn’s disease: anti-inflammatories, immunosuppressants, TNF blockers, antibiotics and diarrhea inhibitors.

 When medications don’t help sufficiently, surgery is sometimes necessary.
 An operation may also be necessary when a narrowing or blockage of the intestine has occurred.
 Inflamed areas or narrowings in the intestine are then removed by the surgeon.
 In some cases, a (temporary) stoma is applied after bowel surgery.